hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @koba-yu Nice!
 I have a [codepage convertor](https://gitlab.com/rebolek/castr/-/blob/master/codepage.red) that I use for reading web pages, it supports 10 non-CJK codepages, maybe I can add your conversion table to it to support more languages.

 [11:13:29](#cRo1isLx7Hl8bms5avp5FkJltDoQdu6X9spXbgtHtws) <koba-yu (koba-yu)>:
 @rebolek Thank you.
 I‚Äôll check your repo too.
-Feel free to use my conversion table! Ì†ΩÌ∏Ñ
+Feel free to use my conversion table! üòÑ

 [11:13:44](#hy-48XoWfeOdY-f8MhCnz9CEAyCEtNTeVPav_lfuEp4) <ldci (Fran√ßois Jouen)>:
 @koba-yu You‚Äôre welcome